Historic Sutro Tunnel

 Proposed by Prussian Jewish mining entrepreneur Adolph Sutro as a way to prevent flooding and mine deeper within Nevada’s high desert terrain, the concept didn’t fully take off until the deadly Yellowjacket Mine disaster occurred in Gold Hill in 1869.
 Even though Sutro had been fundraising for a more efficient drainage tunnel for nearly a decade, the Yellowjacket tragedy—where dozens of miners burned to death below ground because they could not escape— beckoned the interest of miners as an additional exit.

-Sutro continued selling stock certificates for the Sutro Tunnel Company in order to fundraise for the construction of the tunnel, and by 1878, it was complete.
-The Sutro Tunnel ran from Dayton to Virginia City, but this 10 by 12-foot-wide tunnel connected to a myriad of other local mines, stretching 3,600 feet long.
+Sutro continued selling Sutro Tunnel Company stock certificates in order to fundraise for the construction of the tunnel, and by 1878, it was complete.
+The Sutro Tunnel ran from Dayton to Virginia City, but this 10-by-12-foot-wide tunnel connected to a myriad of other local mines, stretching 3.88 miles long.
 The tunnel was a huge hit, and used as a model for all kinds of other mining towns across the nation, and was used up until the 1940s, closing as a result of mismanagement, waning silver production, and WWII.

 Sutro Tunnel Tours

 So, ready to see this storied tunnel?
-Up until a few months ago it wasn’t possible, but all thanks to the Friends of Sutro Tunnel, private tours and special events are now offered throughout the year.
-Since launching a full-blown restoration project in the fall of 2021, phase 1 includes preservation of the portal, various tunnel cave-in cleanup, along with restoration of the candle and oil building, warehouse porch, mule barn, carriage house, and machine shop.
-The goal of this massive effort is not only to preserve the historic integrity that’s withstood time, but make this innovative site accessible for anyone who’s interested in seeing it.
+Until recently, it wasn’t possible.
+However, thanks to the Friends of Sutro Tunnel, guests are now able to enter the newly-rebuilt first 50 feet of the Sutro Tunnel and explore 11 historic buildings surrounding the entrance.
+Since launching a full-blown restoration project in the fall of 2021, phase 1 has included preservation of the portal and various tunnel cave-in cleanup, along with restoration of the candle and oil building, warehouse porch, mule barn, carriage house, and machine shop.
+The goal of this massive effort is not only to preserve the tunnel’s historic integrity, but also continue making this innovative site accessible for anyone who’s interested in seeing it.

 Hours:

-The Historic Sutro Tunnels are open for special events and private tours only.
-For more information on special events and scheduling a private tour, get in touch with Sutro Tunnel Restoration Project managers directly at (775) 882-7777.
+The Historic Sutro Tunnel is open for guided tours and special events only.
+For more information, get in touch with the Friends of Sutro Tunnel directly at (775) 900-0507.

 Admission: